rudylattae/jasmine-species/index.html.md

 ## Overview

-Jasmine-species enables you to go beyond "describe" and "it" when creating [Jasmine](http://pivotal.github.com/jasmine/) specification for your JavaScript software.
+Jasmine Species enables you to go beyond "describe" and "it" when creating [Jasmine](http://pivotal.github.com/jasmine/) specification for your JavaScript software.